Towards Markov-State Holography: Introduction

-Many processes in complex, especially living, systems are described as Markovian diffusion on an energy landscape \cite{Papoian,Wales_2018,landscapes_24}, or---at the longest timescales---as continuous-time Markov jump processes \cite{Chu_2017,Pande,Shafiekhani_2021}.
+Many processes in complex, especially living, systems are described as Markov diffusion on an energy landscape \cite{Papoian,Wales_2018,landscapes_24}, or---at the longest timescales---as continuous-time Markov jump processes \cite{Chu_2017,Pande,Shafiekhani_2021}.
 Experiments, however, typically probe low-dimensional observables, which are projections of high-dimensional dynamics that are ``blind'' to hidden degrees of freedom \cite{Plotkin1998,Swope2004,Min2005,Noe2008,Sangha2009,Stigler2011,Narinder2018, Pyo2019, Vollmar2024,Baiesi_GLE,Baiesi_TUR,Baiesi_2024}.
-The observed dynamics therefore displays memory (i.e.~is non-Markovian) whenever the hidden degrees of freedom do not relax much faster than the observed ones \cite{Zwanzig1960,Mori1965,Haken1975,Zwanzig2001,Makarov2013,Avdoshenko2017,Ozmaian2019,Lapolla2019,Ayaz2022,Tanja_PR,Ginot2022,Roland_PRL,Lavacchi_2024,Dalton_2025,Lindner,Kay_1,Kay_2}.
-In such a non-Markovian process, the state changes depend not only on the current state but also on the past.
+The observed dynamics therefore displays memory (i.e.~is non-Markov) whenever the hidden degrees of freedom do not relax much faster than the observed ones \cite{Zwanzig1960,Mori1965,Haken1975,Zwanzig2001,Makarov2013,Avdoshenko2017,Ozmaian2019,Lapolla2019,Ayaz2022,Tanja_PR,Ginot2022,Roland_PRL,Lavacchi_2024,Dalton_2025,Lindner,Kay_1,Kay_2}.
+In such a non-Markov process, the state changes depend not only on the current state but also on the past.

 The typical way to account for memory in continuous-space systems is via generalized Langevin equations, which require the (highly non-trivial) sampling and parameterization of a potential of mean force and a memory kernel \cite{Tanja_PR,Tanja_JCP,Tanja_3,Ginot2022,Baiesi_GLE,Roland_PRL,Lavacchi_2024,Dalton_2025}.
 A widely adopted strategy to account for hidden states in discrete-state systems are Hidden-Markov Models (HMMs) \cite{HMM_2017}.
 However, HMMs inherently rely on explicit assumptions about the underlying model, which, especially because of limited sampling and over-fitting \cite{Hastie_2009} as well as Bayesian prior-dependence \cite{critique,Liseo_2000} give rise to hard challenges in model selection. ``Model-free'' inference methods---in the present context, methods that make \emph{no} assumptions about the underlying topology and number of states in the network and do \emph{not} require a Markov model to even be parameterized---are therefore desired.